 submitted by LLL USA on December 7, 2021

-Earlier in the Fall, La Leche League USA (LLL USA) had signed on to this sign-on letter in support of the paid leave proposal in the Build Back Better plan when it was in the Ways & Means Committee.
+Earlier in the Fall, LLL USA had signed on to this sign-on letter in support of the paid leave proposal in the Build Back Better plan when it was in the Ways & Means Committee.
 The letter was re-released this month in support of the Build Back Better Act as it currently moves through the Senate.
 The signatures demonstrate broad national support for paid family and medical leave.

 LLL USA Signs on to Letter in Support of the Providing Urgent Maternal Protections (PUMP) for Nursing Mothers Act

 submitted by LLL USA on October 13, 2021